debuggify/debuggify.github.com/docs/guides/faqs/README.md

 Debuggify does much more than just tracking javascript exceptions through `window.onerror`.

 - provide apis to track custom exceptions though try catch
-- enables you to track errors for cross domain scripts
+- enables you to track errors for cross origin scripts
 - support minified code through source map
 - track the users so its easy to understand the impact of problem.
 - supports modular logging same as server side